JochenHiller/real-time-linux-playground/README.md

 # attach your installation to your subscription
 sudo pro attach <free-personal-token>
 pro status

 # enable real time
+# This seems to fail, even checking realtime feature does show "disabled"
+# But after reboot it seems that realtime kernel has been installed
+# TODO create a bug for Canonical
 sudo pro enable realtime-kernel
+One moment, checking your subscription first
+Real-time kernel is not available for Ubuntu 25.04 (Plucky Puffin).
+Could not enable Real-time kernel.

 # a reboot is necessary
 reboot